 Section 5(e).
-Mental health and substance abuse benefits
+Mental health and substance misuse disorder benefits

-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are clinically appropriate to treat your condition. - Plan physicians must provide or arrange your care. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are clinically appropriate to treat your condition. - Plan physicians must provide or arrange your care. - The calendar year deductible for the Standard Option is \$200 per person (\$400 per family).
+The calendar year deductible for the Basic Option is \$500 per person (\$1,000 per family).
+The calendar year deductible applies to some benefits in this Section.
+We added "after the deductible" when the calendar year deductible applies. - There is no deductible for the High Option. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.